 The operation began on October 16, 1859, with the planned capture of Colonel Lewis Washington, a distant relative of George Washington, at the former’s estate.
 The Washington family continued to own enslaved people.

 A group of men, led by Owen Brown, was able to kidnap Washington, while the rest of the men, with John Brown at the lead, began a raid on Harpers Ferry to seize both weapons and pro-slavery leaders in the town.
 Key to the raid’s success was accomplishing the objective — namely the seizure of the armory — before officials in Washington, D.C., could be informed and send in reinforcements.

 To that end, John Brown’s men stopped a Baltimore & Ohio Railroad train headed for the nation’s capital.
-However, Brown opted to let the train continue, and the conductor ultimately notified authorities in Washington about what was happening at Harpers Ferry.
+However, Brown relented and let the train continue—the conductor ultimately notified authorities in Washington about what was happening at Harpers Ferry.

 It was during the efforts to stop the train that the first casualty of the raid on Harpers Ferry occurred.
 A baggage handler at the town’s train station was shot in the back and killed when he refused the orders of Brown’s men.
 The victim was a free Black man—one of the very people the abolitionist movement sought to help.

 John Brown's Fort

-Brown’s men were able to capture several local slave-owners but, by the end of the day on the 16, local townspeople began to fight back.
+Brown’s men were able to capture several local slaveowners but, by the end of the day on October 16, local townspeople began to fight back.
 Early the next morning, they raised a local militia, which captured a bridge crossing the Potomac River, effectively cutting off an important escape route for Brown and his compatriots.

-Although Brown and his men were able to take the Harpers Ferry armory during the morning of the 17, the local militia soon had the facility surrounded, and the two sides traded gunfire.
+Although Brown and his men were able to take the Harpers Ferry armory during the morning of October 17, the local militia soon had the facility surrounded, and the two sides traded gunfire.

 There were casualties on both sides, with four Harpers Ferry citizens killed, including the town’s mayor.
 A militia made up of men from the Baltimore & Ohio Railroad arrived in town and assisted local residents in countering Brown’s attack.